dlinger3/DnDnder/README.md

   >when pasting, you should have a filepath that looks something like: C:\...\DnDnder -Open your command prompt and run the following commands
 **********************************************************************************************************************************
-cd path/to/project
+>cd path/to/project
-(where  path/to/project is what you paste in.
-Should point to DnDnder folder) dotnet tool install --global dotnet-ef --version 7.0.0 dotnet add package Microsoft.EntityFrameworkCore.SqlServer dotnet add package Microsoft.EntityFrameworkCore.Design dotnet ef database update dotnet run
+>dotnet tool install --global dotnet-ef --version 7.0.0
+>dotnet add package Microsoft.EntityFrameworkCore.SqlServer
+>dotnet add package Microsoft.EntityFrameworkCore.Design
+>dotnet ef database update
+>dotnet run
 **********************************************************************************************************************************
 -You should have seen output lines indicating that the program ran and is listening on a local host